 Storm spent the 90s singing in clubs throughout San Francisco.
-Tired of the club scene, she moved to Portland to pursue a new career as a chef, but a last minute cancellation in 2002 at the Portland club “Dante’s” turned into a standing Wednesday night engagement for Storm and her new band, The Balls.
-It wasn’t long before Storm had a cult-like following in Portland, and a renewed singing career that was about to be launched onto the international stage.
+Tired of the club scene, she moved to Portland to pursue a new career as a chef, but a last-minute cancellation in 2002 at the Portland club “Dante’s” turned into a standing Wednesday night engagement for Storm and her new band, The Balls.
+It wasn’t long before Storm had a cult-like following in Portland and a renewed singing career that was soon to be launched onto the international stage.

-She debuted with the Oregon Symphony in 2010, and has returned for sold out performances each year thereafter.
-Storm made her Carnegie Hall debut in May 2013, singing Weill’s Seven Deadly Sins with the Detroit Symphony as part of the Spring for Music festival.
+She debuted with the Oregon Symphony in 2010, and has returned for sold-out performances each year thereafter.
+Storm made her Carnegie Hall debut in 2013, singing Weill’s Seven Deadly Sins with the Detroit Symphony as part of the Spring for Music Festival.
 The NY Times called her “sensational,” and the classical music world instantly had a new star.

-In 2007, she took a career departure and starred in Portland Center Stage’s production of Cabaret with Wade McCollum.
+In 2007, Storm starred in Portland Center Stage’s production of Cabaret with Wade McCollum.
 The show was a smash hit, earning Large glowing reviews.
-Her next endeavor, the autobiographical musical memoir, Crazy Enough, played to packed houses in 2009 during its unprecedented 21-week sold out run in Portland.
+Her next endeavor, the musical memoir Crazy Enough, played to packed houses in 2009 during its unprecedented 21-week sold-out run in Portland.
 Storm went on to perform a cabaret version of the show to critical acclaim at the Edinburgh Fringe Festival, Adelaide Festival in Australia, and Joe’s Pub in New York.
 Her memoir, Crazy Enough, was released by Simon and Schuster in 2012, named Oprah’s Book of the Week, and awarded the 2013 Oregon Book Award for Creative Nonfiction.

 Storm is featured in Rid of Me, a film by Portlander James Westby, starring Katie O’Grady and Theresa Russell.
-In November and December of 2010, she starred at the Mark Taper Forum with Katey Sagal and Michael McKean in Jerry Zak’s production of Harps and Angels, a musical featuring the work of Randy Newman.
+In 2010, she starred at the Mark Taper Forum with Katey Sagal and Michael McKean in Jerry Zak’s production of Harps and Angels, a musical featuring the work of Randy Newman.